Harry24k/MAIR/README.md

 ## Contribution

-We welcome contribution to MAIR in many forms :smiley:.
+We welcome all contribution to MAIR in many forms :smiley:.
-Especially, we are looking for adding diverse adversarial training methods beyond AT, TRADES, MART.
+Especially, we are looking for diverse adversarial training methods beyond AT, TRADES, and MART.